top of page

 In BSL, visual clarity equals linguistic clarity.

-Challenges with Early Generative AI
+Challenges with Early and Current Generative AI

 Generative AI systems predict movement based on data patterns.
 They aim to create smooth and realistic motion.